drbean/edit/steve/selfintro.md

 \end{multicols}

-## Activity: Drawing your and your partners' Johari Windows
+## Activity 1: Drawing your and your partners' Johari Windows

 ### What are you and your partners' characteristic?